Rescator7/Hearts/README.md

 # Hearts 1.8.7 (Linux, C++)
-The card game Hearts for QT 5 and liballegro 5 (for sounds support)
+The card game Hearts for QT 5 or 6, and liballegro 5 (for sounds support)

 <p>You can download Hearts as a snap package from:</p>